 Booking Yacht Club

-For our most recent visit, we booked a Club Level Standard View room through our choice travel advisor, Lauren Quirk of Travel With Character LLC.
-We paid $946.13 per night, which was rack rate.
+For our most recent visit, we booked a Resort View room through our choice travel advisor, Lauren Quirk of Travel With Character LLC.
+We paid $553.50 per night, which was part of a 30% summer room discount.
 There were unfortunately no Annual Passholder offer rates available.
-That’s usually our preferred way to book Club Level stays.

 Staying at Yacht Club, you get the perks of any Disney stay.
 You’ll have access to free transportation to and from the parks and Disney Springs.
 You’ll also have access to Early Theme Park Entry and the ability to purchase and book Lightning Lanes 7 days in advance of your trip, rather than 3 days in advance of your visit date.